isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 Now, let’s edit the `devstation-centos8.toml` file which is in charge of building our custom image:

-- The timezone has been added to match Europe/Madrid with proper ntpservers.
+- The timezone has been added to match Europe/Madrid with proper NTP servers.
-- Kernel has been modified to allow connection via console.
+- The kernel has been modified to allow connection via console.
 - Several firewall rules have been added to allow our services being accessed from outside.
 - Some services have been configured so that they are enabled and started at boot.
 - A Git repository has been configured to be cloned.
 Actually, it is a Git repository that contains a manual detailing how the custom image is configured and how it must be used.

 > warning "Warning"
-> It is important to add console as kernel option since we have realized that Builder Image tool disables it by default.
+> It is important to add console as a kernel option since the Builder Image tool disables access to serial console by default.
 Probably for other use cases it is fine to be disabled, however, in our case of containerized VMs it is almost mandatory to be enabled.
-It will allow the virtcl command from KubeVirt project to connect to the VM while it is booting in our OKD Kubernetes cluster.
+It will allow the *virtctl* command to connect to the VM while it is booting in our OKD Kubernetes cluster.

 This is the final building configuration file, it can be downloaded from [here](/assets/2020-03-11-Customizing-images-for-containerized-vms/devstation-centos8.toml)